 - Visit your dentist regularly for a routine dental cleaning appointment.
-During these appointments, the dentist will make sure your dental bridge is firmly in place and that you’re not suffering from any accumulated plaque or tartar.
+During these appointments, the dentist will ensure your dental bridge is firmly in place, and you’re not suffering from any accumulated plaque or tartar.

 How much do dental bridges cost?

 The cost of a dental bridge varies based on various factors — location in the country, dental clinic, type of bridge used, amount of bridge necessary.
 Depending on your individual plan, your insurance provider may pay a percentage of the total cost.

 If you maintain good oral hygiene, i.e., you brush, floss, and visit your walk-in dentist near me regularly, then your dental bridge can last over 10 years.
 In fact, dental bridges can even last over 15 years with proper care.

 How hard is it to eat with a dental bridge?

 Missing, broken, or chipped teeth makes it difficult to eat food.
 Furthermore, the exposed gum makes you extremely sensitive to extreme cold and hot.
 As such, dental bridges actually make it a lot easier to eat because they cover up the gums and also provide a better chewing surface.